Russia’s Suspension of the Black Sea Grain Initiative Exposes Cracks in EU Solidarity

 However, this support from the EU has had an impact on the agricultural markets of member states bordering Ukraine.
 The sudden pressure on logistical capabilities to transport large amounts of grain created bottlenecks.
 This resulted in grain intended for external markets remaining in these border countries, lowering the prices and the demand for domestic products.
 In March, Bulgaria, Hungary, Poland, and Slovakia imposed unilateral bans on imports from Ukraine to curtail this influx of grain and protect their local farmers.

-Adina Vălean, European Commissioner for Transport, at a press conference on the establishment of
+Adina Vălean, European Commissioner for Transport, at a press conference on the establishment of "Solidarity Lanes" to help Ukraine export agricultural goods.

 Agriculture is considered the ‘third rail’ of politics in many European countries, and the unintended consequences of supporting Ukraine have resulted in a bitter debate within the EU.
 The European Commission initially described the unilateral measures taken by countries bordering Ukraine as unacceptable, as trade policy is an exclusive competence of the EU.
 Similarly, several member states accused the bordering countries of double standards—claiming to support Ukraine, while adopting protectionist measures at the expense of a vital economic lifeline for Ukraine’s grain exports.
 To both mitigate the situation and continue supporting Ukraine, the European Commission introduced temporary import limits for Ukrainian grain in the five member states bordering Ukraine and provided financial support for farmers and logistical capabilities to continue the transit to other EU member states or third countries.
 These exceptional measures were initially in place until June 5, although they were later prolonged to September 15.